 - Celiac sprue and other digestive disorders

-- Tibia vara (Blount disease) is growth disturbance
+- Tibia vara (Blount disease) is a growth disturbance

 Clinical Presentation of Genu Varum

 The parents generally bring the child with concerns of noticeable deformity and/or awkward gait.
-Examination would reveal unilateral or bilateral nature of the problem.
+The examination would reveal a unilateral or bilateral nature of the problem.

-Intercondylar distance measurement would provide the rough idea.
+Intercondylar distance measurement would provide a rough idea.

 Observe the gait noting the foot progression angle and the presence or absence of a lateral thrust.

 In the prone position, measure the inward-outward hip rotation (for femoral torsion) and the thigh-foot axis (for tibial torsion).

 In addition, examine the entire spine and hip of the child.

 They may also have ankle varus with medial thigh and calf creases.